datacamp/authoring/docs/spreadsheets/courses-and-chapters.md

 ### Creating a chapter

 First, you'll need to create new chapters.
-On the bottom of the _Course authoring page_ at https://spreadsheets.datacamp.com/courses/<course_id_comes_here>, you'll see a big +-sign:
+On the bottom of the _course authoring page_ at https://spreadsheets.datacamp.com/courses/<course_id_comes_here>, you'll see a big +-sign:

 <figure>